hexadeciman/Snake/README.md

 ###Procedure:

 * Just download the SnakeGame.jar file
-* run it
+* Run it
-* start playing with the arrows keys.
+* Start playing with the arrows keys.
-* if you lose, just close it and re-open it (I will add a restart button possibly)
+* If you lose, just close it and re-open it (I will add a restart button possibly)

 ##Preview: